saurabhghatnekar/bake-the-cake/README.md

 ## Screenshots

 ### 1. One cake on a screen
+__ Ignore the white line.
+It's screenshot capture error.
+If you can't find the white line; just ignore this comment.
+Nevermind. :) __
 ![1 Cake on a screen](/screenshots/1-on-a-screen.jpg)

 ### 2. Two cakes on a screen